varshakrishnakumar/AE-353-Design-Project-3/docs/source/index.rst

 Spacecraft with Star Tracker
 ==================================
-Designing and implementing a Spacecraft with a star tracker
+Designing and implementing a spacecraft with a star tracker

 *Version March 2022*